 FAVORITE LUAUS IN WEST MAUI

 Old Lahaina Luau: A beautiful waterfront setting, fun and interesting things to do before the show, friendly staff, great food, and an authentic and traditional Hawaiian show.
 (Be aware that there is no fire dancer at this show because they strive to present only authentic Hawaiian dances, and fire dancers are from other parts of Polynesia.)
 This luau is extremely popular and sells out well in advance, so make advance reservations.
+Update: This was very close to the devastation and it is unclear when it will resume operations.

 FAVORITE LUAU IN SOUTH MAUI